bgermani/steam-price-history/README.md

 ## Next steps

-Polish the application while adding new features such as:
 - Elasticsearch indexing
 - Reformulate the database structure using a PriceToGame table in order to have better data quality
-- Create endpoints to be used with a frontend
+- Endpoints to be used with a frontend